 These goals don’t necessarily have to align with a solution that your firm can provide, so don’t sweat it.

 This step is about better understanding your customers and looking for similar goals to what other firms may have.

 What’s the purpose?

 Data.
-Remember, the more information you can find about your customers, the stronger buyer persona you can create.
+Remember, the more information you can find about your clients, the stronger B2B buyer persona you can create.

 4. Why you?

 Now that you understand who your customers are, potential challenges they face, as well as goals they may seek, ask yourself, “Why would a customer choose me?”